thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 ### Configure License Secret

-To interact with ThingsBoard 4.2.1 or older, you need a Trendz license secret.
-If you do not have one, obtain it from the [ThingsBoard support team](//TODO find out where we have ThingsBoard support team).
+To interact with ThingsBoard 4.2.1 or older, you need a Trendz license secret key.
+If you do not have one, obtain it from the [ThingsBoard support team](/docs/contact-us).

 Edit the Trendz configuration file: